codespacehelp/website/_workshops/digital-fabrication.md

 - Understand different fabrication machines
 - Create appropriate files for several machines
-  -Use dangerous machines with care.
+- Use dangerous machines with care.